 - Chicago Tribune — Conservative Midwestern broadsheet.
 Once a rather national paper, but the decline of the industry in general and some horrible mismanagement in particular actually sent it and the other Tribune Company papers into bankruptcy for a time.
 Best known for their famous "Dewey Defeats Truman" headline following the 1948 election, which successfully predicted ahead of time President Thomas E. Dewey's defeat of challenger Harry S. Tru— er, wait◊.
 Moving on...

 - Chicago Sun-Times — Tabloid, more liberal rival to the Tribune.
-Notable for film critic Roger Ebert, and being the newspaper in the show Early Edition.
+Notable for the late film critic Roger Ebert, and being the newspaper in the show Early Edition.